Hey, Hey, Rise Up!: Background

 The Pink Floyd guitarist, David Gilmour, was shown the Instagram post by the Ukrainian artist Janina Pedan, who is married to his son Charlie, and was inspired to record something in support of Ukraine in the ongoing Russo-Ukrainian War.
 He contacted Pink Floyd drummer Nick Mason and suggested they collaborate.
 Pink Floyd had been inactive for several years, and Gilmour had said several times that the band would not reunite; however, the war encouraged him to release the track as Pink Floyd as it was a "big platform" and it was "vitally" important to raise awareness about the war.
 He said: "It's a really difficult and frustrating thing to see this extraordinarily crazy, unjust attack by a major power on an independent, peaceful, democratic nation."

 Khlyvnyuk, while recovering in hospital from a shrapnel wound sustained in defence of Ukraine, gave Gilmour his blessing to use his vocals.
 Gilmour wrote extra music, including a guitar solo.
 Gilmour had previously been backed by BoomBox—without Khlyvnyuk—in 2015, at Koko, London, in support of the Belarus Free Theatre.

 Pink Floyd had already removed music from streaming services in Russia and Belarus.
-Their work with Roger Waters remained, leading to speculation that Waters had blocked its removal; Gilmour said only that "I was disappointed ...
+Their work with their former bassist and lyricist, Roger Waters, remained, leading to speculation that Waters had blocked its removal; Gilmour said only that "I was disappointed ...
 Read into that what you will."
 Gilmour said the song was a "one-off for charity" and that Pink Floyd had no plans to reform.